markdown-extended/mde-cgi/README.md

 Basically, you need two files paths for the default handler to work:

--   the path to a working `markdown-extended` command (this can be the default `bin/markdown-extended` script of an installed package or a `markdown-extended.phar` archive), which defaults to the `markdown-extended` symbolic link of this directory
+-   the path to a working `markdown-extended` command (this can be the default `bin/markdown-extended` script of an installed package or a `markdown-extended.phar` archive)
--   the path to a template file to use, which defaults to the `mde-template.html` file of this directory
+-   the path to a template file to use.

 The following variables are available: